kdoore/CS2335-Gitbook/inventoryitems_-_scriptableobjects.md

 	public int Defense;
 }
 ```
 The following class allows us to create InventoryItems in as an Asset.
 Scriptable Objects can be saved independently of any particular gameObject.
 This code must be placed in a folder named Editor within the Assets/Scripts/ folder.
+The code below is an editor script, it allows us to add functionality to the Unity Editor, this allows us to create and manipulate

 ```
 using UnityEngine;